wfau/gaia-dmp/notes/millingw/DeployClusterAPI.md

 Create environment variable script for configuring clusterctl deployment.
 Note that a value must be supplied for OPENSTACK_DNS_NAMESERVERS must be supplied for the config file generation; however, it may be necessary to edit or delete this from the generated config file (see below).
-(We've seen that on Arcus the value is ignored, but on BSC it is used directly)
+(We've seen that on Arcus the value is ignored, but on BSC it is used directly and messes things up)

 ```
 capi-arcus-red-vars.sh: